Garage Door Openers Review

 We identified the best garage door openers on the market.
 The best options are the Chamberlain Premium Whisper Drive, Chamberlain Ultra Quiet and LiftMaster 8550.
 All of them are trusty garage door openers, but each has different features.

 The warranties on these units tend to be quite generous.
-It’s not uncommon for the motor warranty to extend for the lifetime of your ownership of the opener.
+It’s normal for the motor warranty to extend for the lifetime of your ownership of the opener.
 However, only the Sommer Direct Drive garage door opener has a lifetime warranty for the motor, lift system and parts, giving it the most generous warranty package of any product in our lineup.

 Your next garage door opener will likely last for years.
 Whether those years are carefree or plagued by calls to your local repairperson depends on the choice you make now.
 You can compare garage door openers using our in-depth reviews, which will help you choose the best one for you and your garage door type.